KhushbooMer/quickstart/java/README.md

 3. Setting authentication context for the SDK
 4. Applying common image manipulations
 5. Adding overlays to images
-6. Lazy loading images
-7. Blurred image placeholder
+6. Blurred image placeholder
-8. Client-side file uploading
+7. Client-side file uploading

 # How to run locally